practicalli/clojure-web-services/projects/leiningen/todo-app/create-a-webserver-with-ring/include-ring-library.md

 For example, the `run-jetty` function is called using `webserver/run-jetty` rather than the fully qualified namespace of `ring.adaptor.jetty/run-jetty`

 > ####Hint::Using aliases for namespaces
-> Using `:require` we can use the `:as` keyword to specify an alias for a namespace, a short-hand way of refering to a library.
+> Using `:require` we can use the `:as` keyword to specify an alias for a namespace, a short-hand way of referring to a library.
 You can specify any valid Clojure name for a namespace alias, however please consider the readability of your code and choose a meaningful alias name.
 >
 > Later in the workshop we will show other options for including functions from other namespaces.